EvotecIT/PowerShellManager/readme.md

 # PowerShellManager

 Little PowerShell module to extract PowerShell scripts that no longer exists on disk but were run and are still in Event Logs.
+More information [available on blog post](https://evotec.xyz/restoring-recovering-powershell-scripts-from-event-logs/).

 # Usage